kshitijkhaire0901/Web-page-Risk-Detector/README.md

 And Boom ✴️ , you will get the result where it determine the risk level of website from Low to Medium to High.

+Don't worry it is just a dummy program for dummy detection of each website.